DeeNewcum/deedot/README.md

 * **Source** — Some file types have the ability to 'source' another file.

-* **Text substitution** — Setup.pl will read the text from *.subst files, and copy-n-paste it into the middle of the working version.
+* **Text substitution** — Deedot will read the text from *.subst files, and copy-n-paste it into the middle of the working version.

 ## Machine-specific overrides — via source ##